adrianmartin-consuegraj/Mail-Form/README.md

 # MailForm
-Mailing form based on Correos.
+Mailing form based on Correos, the Spanish public courier service.

 ## How was build this app?
 This app was created with HTML, CSS and JavaScript.